Ohio???s charter program risks becoming a laughing stock

 for the power of the pen—my pen, anyway—but the message still rings true.
 Ohio

 needs to take the lessons of the past seriously, not return to the days of

 charter schools run amok.
+Fortunately for the state’s children, at

-The Ohio House votes today (Thursday) on the budget bill; may its members do the right thing.
+votes today (Thursday) on the budget bill; may its members do the right thing.